Modern Slavery Act Transparency Statement 2025

 Supplier Due Diligence Processes

-- We have reviewed our comprehensive supplier due diligence assessment matrix to ensure additional risks are considered and assessed as part of our procurement process and routine supplier audits.
+- Our supplier due diligence assessment matrix ensures additional risks are considered and assessed as part of our procurement process, including routine supplier audits.

-- We have implemented our Supplier Code of Conduct to ensure suppliers are aware of our high standards of safe working and expectations around conduct and behaviours to encourage a collaborative and compliant based working relationship.
+- Our Supplier Code of Conduct sets clear expectations for our critical and strategic suppliers around safe working and ethical behaviours to encourage a compliant based working relationship.

 Training

-The Group is committed to ensuring our colleagues are aware of the inherent risks of modern slavery.
+The Group is committed to ensuring colleagues are aware of modern slavery risks.

-Certain areas within our Corporate Services Management Team, including Procurement and Supplier Relationship Management, routinely engage with suppliers where modern slavery and/or human trafficking risks are most prevalent (albeit low risk).
+Certain areas within our Corporate Services Management Team, including Procurement and Supplier Relationship Management, CIO and Facilities Management routinely engage with suppliers where modern slavery and/or human trafficking risks are most prevalent (albeit low risk).
 These colleagues are committed to undertake the necessary training to develop enhanced awareness to actively manage the risk of modern slavery throughout the supply chain on an annual basis.
+The LLP Board, Ethical and Commercial Decision Forum members and colleagues that can approve expenditure over £50,000 are also expected to complete mandatory training.

 Risk and Compliance